top of page

 Here's something that every Digital Accessibility Producer knows: making your content accessible has benefits far beyond legislative compliance and good PR.

 Podcasts: The podcasting industry in Canada has seen an explosion in growth in recent years.
 According to ThePodcastExchange.ca, approximately 30% of Canadians enjoy podcasts on a monthly basis.
 More importantly for content producers, the bulk of those listeners are in the highly coveted 18-34 age demographic.
 Better still, those listening to podcasts tend to be highly educated and affluent.
-What if podcasts producers understood that by not providing a text transcript for their podcasts, they are leaving an entire segment of the population behind?
+Podcast producers need to understand that by not providing a text transcript for their podcasts, they are ignoring a pretty valuable pool of consumers.

 Comments